romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 **Fig_normative-compositions**.
 Normative compositions of Cabo Ortegal pyroxenites in the pseudoternary system Fo–CaTs–Qz projected from Di (O’Hara, 1968).
 Light grey and dark grey arrows correspond to the potential differentiation trends for type-1 pyroxenites and type-2 pyroxenites, towards picrites and boninites, respectively.
 Ultra-calcic picrites are ankaramitic lavas from Vanuatu (Barsdell & Berry, 1990).
 High-Ca boninites are lavas from Tonga and the Troodos ophiolite (Crawford et al., 1989).
 Fo, forsterite; CaTs, Ca-Tschermak pyroxene; Qz, quartz; An, anorthite; En, enstatite; Di, diopside.

-> NOTE: Adust to make it consistent with the revised scenario.
+> NOTE GEOCH: Adust to make it consistent with the revised scenario.

 The parental melts invoked are compatible with the conclusion from Moreno et al. (2001) that the chromitites crystallized from a S-poor, mantle-derived melt.
 Indeed, the abundance of sulfides (up 1 %) cannot be accounted for by the low S contents of boninitic or picritic melts, which must at least partly relate to a secondary S addition (Tilhac et al. 2020), as suggested by the textural association between interstitial sulfides and Amp (_e.g._, Tilhac et al. 2016, and references therein).